rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Recommendation:

-\* Show some of the nice pictures from the 80.000hours website (also see the supporting material for the things I use)
+* Show some of the nice pictures from 80,000 Hours' website (also see [the supporting material](https://drive.google.com/drive/folders/1AGtll2uw1TtFTCNWdVVM-S83P7thi2SK?usp=sharing) for the things I use)

-\* Usually your local government has done some research on their population’s happiness and the underlying causes.
+* Usually your local government has done some research on their population’s happiness and the underlying causes.
 Since this seems closer at hand it might feel more relevant to your audience.

-\* Always make sure they guess first.
+* Always make sure they guess first.
 If you don’t the things will feel obvious (“oh, I knew this already”) whereas if they guess first they can come up with a list of 10+ things and then it is surprising to them to hear which of these have the highest impact.

 **6.3 Introducing EA (\*\*\*\*)**